About

 Katherine D. Harris, San José State University; Co-editor, Digital Pedagogy in the Humanities

-Andrew Jewell, University of Nebraska-Lincoln; Willa Cather Archive; Co-Editor, Scholarly Editing (2012-2017)
+Andrew Jewell, University of Nebraska-Lincoln; Willa Cather Archive; Co-editor, Scholarly Editing (2012-2017)

 Patricia Larson Kalayjian, California State University, Dominguez Hills; Letters of American Author Catharine Maria Sedgwick (1789-1867): An Online Edition